-The Kenny Wolfe Foundation was founded 10 years ago when Ken and Traci Wolfe lost their 18 year old son in a vehicle collision.
-Ken and Traci realized that along with dealing with the loss of a child, they had to search out for resources to help them on that journey.
-They founded the Kenny Wolfe Foundation to help promote teen driving safety through education and advocacy, while providing families the resources, encouragement and support to help usher them in their new normal way of life.
+The Kenny Wolfe Foundation was founded in 2007 when Ken and Traci Wolfe lost their 18 year old son in a vehicle collision.
+Ken and Traci realized that along with dealing with the loss of a child, they had to search out for resources to help them along their journey.
+They founded the Kenny Wolfe Foundation to help promote teen driving safety through education and advocacy, and along the way, they provide families the resources, encouragement and support to help usher them in their new normal way of life.
+Ken and Traci are also passionate about getting involved with their community to strengthen and illuminate community needs.

 January 3, 2007 was a day that changed my life forever.
 We received news that our eighteen year-old son was killed in a vehicle collision and would never come home again.
 Many things raced through my mind over the next few days as I tried to plan and prepare to bury my only son.
 Little did I know, that through this dark night, God had a plan and was with me all along.
 Out of the ashes arose the Kenny Wolfe Foundation.